prevwong/craft.js/packages/docs/docs/api/Canvas.md

     // This is only applied when the Container is being managed by a Node that is a child of a Canvas Node
     canDrag: (node) => node.data.props.children.length >= 2,

+    // If uncommented Containers could only be dropped into other Containers
+    // canDrop: (targetNode, self) => node.data.type === Container,

     // Only allow the incoming Node to be dropped in the Container if its a "h1" or a "Container" user element
     // This is only applied when the Container is being managed by a Canvas Node
     canMoveIn: (incomingChildNode, node) => ["h1", Container].includes(incomingChildNode.data.type),